xaukael/discord-speaking-status/README.md

   }
 })();
 ````
-Or you can just paste this part in the console (F12) of the streamkit window after you open it from Foundry:
+Or you can just paste this part in the console (F12) of the streamkit window after you open it from Foundry.
+Users will have to rejoin the channel after this runs to work properly though:
 ````
 const users = {};
 const log = window.console.log.bind(window.console);